 Questions can be directed to Joan Roeber-Jones at email@example.com or 404-3385-0527

 Fund Raising to construct spectator seating on Roe Stamps Field at Georgia Tech to honor former Lacrosse player Alex Kiehl underway!
-The facility is planned to be available for 2016 season with 67% of fundraising completed as of January 28, 2015.
+The facility is planned to be available for 2016 season with 88% of fundraising completed as of January 28, 2015.
 Funding needs to be complete before June 1, 2015.

 The effort is being driven by Georgia Tech Lacrosse Alumni and Parents following a recently completed $4 million reconstruction of the Roe Stamps Facility to include new playing surface, lighting and an extensive water management system.

 The second phase of renovations will address two key remaining elements: the spectator experience and the need for equipment storage.
 The seating concept is intended to be expandable for future growth.
 It faces the Lacrosse field but will be available for other non-lacrosse uses as well.

 For more than twenty years the lacrosse team has given an award in Alex’s name to an outstanding freshman player who exhibited Alex’s love of lacrosse, his love for his teammates, and unselfish team play.